MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### endsWith

 Check whether a string ends with a specific substring.
-Return `true` when the substring is found, or return `false` if not found.
+Return `true` if the substring is found, or return `false` if not found.
 This function is case-insensitive.

 ```
 endsWith('<text>', '<searchText>')